remotion-dev/remotion/packages/docs/docs/lambda/checklist.md

 The maximum payload for invoking a Lambda function is 256KB.
 Ensure that in your application, the `inputProps` payload does not exceed this amount and introduce validation and error handling if necessary.

+### Selecting the right concurrency

+If you are using the [`framesPerLambda`](/docs/lambda/rendermediaonlambda#framesperlambda) option, make sure that for each video you render, the parameter is set in a way that it stays within the allowed bounds (no more than 200 lambda functions per render).

 ### Bucket privacy

 By default the rendered videos are publicly accessible in your bucket.
 Use the `privacy` setting in [`renderMediaOnLambda()`](/docs/lambda/rendermediaonlambda) to make renders private if you'd like so.